modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

 for each module:

 * Module ID, e.g. ``people``.
-This is the name of the subdirectory holding most of the module’s files, as well as the name of images (e.g. people.gif for the homescreen icon) used by other parts of the site.
+This is the name of the subdirectory holding most of the module's files, as well as the name of images (e.g. people.gif for the homescreen icon) used by other parts of the site.
 * Title, e.g. “People Directory”.
-This is the name of the module that will be shown on the user’s homescreen.
+This is the name of the module that will be shown on the user's homescreen.
 * Whether this module is required (cannot be hidden from home screen through customization).
 * Whether this module is restricted to a subset of devices.